Translated by Yukina Sekine

 Next, pull the corner that is marked with "2" on the right.
 The trick is to smoothly pull in the right direction without twisting.

 If done correctly, half of the rice and the outer seaweed will be exposed.
-Convenience store rice balls purposely separate the rice and seaweed so that the seaweed won't lose its crispy taste.
+Convenience store rice balls purposely separate the rice and seaweed so that the seaweed won't lose its crispiness.

-Lastly, pull the corner marked with "3" in the left direction.
+Lastly, pull the corner marked with "3;" pull it to the right.

 Just like before, the other half of the crispy seaweed will be exposed, and the rice will naturally be wrapped in seaweed.